portainer/portainer-docs/docs/v2.0-be/auth/ldap.md

 ### LDAP Security

-* Use StartTLS: After initial connection, elevate the insecure connection to secure.
+* Use StartTLS: After the initial connection, elevate the insecure connection to secure.
 * Use TLS: Initiate a connection to LDAP using TLS.
 * Skip Verification of Certificate: If you do not have access to the certificate of the LDAP server, skipping verification enables encrypted communications, but you must manually ensure that you are talking to the intended LDAP server that you gave in your URL.
 If that gets maliciously redirected then you could be talking to a different server.
 Use with caution.
 * TLS CA Certificate: Upload your CA Certificate for the secure connection.